OWASP/CheatSheetSeries/cheatsheets/Forgot_Password_Cheat_Sheet.md

 In order to implement a proper user management system, almost all systems integrate a **Forgot Password/MFA?** service, which allows the user to request a reset to their password or MFA whenever they forget any of them, or if their account ever gets breached.

-As much as is this functionality looks straight-forward and easy to implement, the details of its implementation makes it a sweet spot for security attacks, such as the renowned [user enumeration attack](https://owasp.org/www-project-web-security-testing-guide/stable/4-Web_Application_Security_Testing/03-Identity_Management_Testing/04-Testing_for_Account_Enumeration_and_Guessable_User_Account.html).
+Even though this functionality looks straightforward and easy to implement, the details of its implementation makes it a sweet spot for security attacks, such as the renowned [user enumeration attack](https://owasp.org/www-project-web-security-testing-guide/stable/4-Web_Application_Security_Testing/03-Identity_Management_Testing/04-Testing_for_Account_Enumeration_and_Guessable_User_Account.html).

 The following short guidelines can be used as a quick reference to protect the forgot password or MFA service: